olgapombo/olgapombo.github.io/publications.md

 ###### This section gathers manuscripts and conference papers.
 Many of these ongoing working papers have circulated among colleagues but none has been formally published.

-* **Filosofia e práticas discursivas no Protágoras de Platão**/Philosophy and Discursive Practices in Plato’s Protagoras
+* **Filosofia e práticas discursivas no Protágoras de Platão**/Philosophy and discursive practices in Plato’s *Protagoras*
-* **A infinitude da queda no 'Teeteto' de Platão**/The Infinitude of the Fall in Plato’s Theaetetus
+* **A infinitude da queda no 'Teeteto' de Platão**/The infinitude of the fall in Plato’s *Theaetetus*
-* **Por que é que Rousseau não é um utopista mas parece?**/Why Rousseau Is Not a Utopian but Seems to Be
+* **Por que é que Rousseau não é um utopista mas parece?**/Why Rousseau is not an utopian but seems to be
-* **As ciências das formas e as formas das ciências**/The Sciences of Forms and the Forms of Sciences
+* **As ciências das formas e as formas das ciências**/The sciences of forms and the forms of sciences
-* **Cartografias do conhecimento e desafios contemporaneos**/Cartographies of Knowledge and Contemporary Challenges
+* **Cartografias do conhecimento e desafios contemporaneos**/Cartographies of knowledge and contemporary challenges
 * **Mapas disciplinares e cartografias do saber** (Disciplinary Maps and Cartographies of Knowledge
-* **O valor cognitivo da árvore**/The Cognitive Value of the Tree
+* **O valor cognitivo da árvore**/The cognitive value of the tree
-* **Magia e esplendor dos livros**/Magic and Splendor of Books
+* **Magia e esplendor dos livros**/Magic and splendor of books
 * **Oralidade, escrita.
-Uma eloquente revolução tecnológica**/Orality, Writing.
+Uma eloquente revolução tecnológica**/Orality, writing.
 An eloquent technological revolution
-* **A leitura no mundo de ontem e no mundo de amanhã**/Reading in the World of Yesterday and Tomorrow
+* **A leitura no mundo de ontem e no mundo de amanhã**/Reading in the world of yesterday and tomorrow
-* **Os lugares da ciência e da filosofia**/The Places of Science and Philosophy
+* **Os lugares da ciência e da filosofia**/The places of science and philosophy
-* **Da universidade medieval a´ universidade mundial electrónica**/From the Medieval University to the Global Electronic University (unpublished manuscript))
+* **Da universidade medieval a´ universidade mundial electrónica**/From the medieval University to the global electronic University
-* **Escolas, museus e bibliotecas**/Schools, Museums, and Libraries
+* **Plínio  e a internet / Enciclopédia e internet**/Pliny and the internet/Encyclopaedia and internet
-* **De Plínio à internet / Enciclopédia e internet**/From Pliny to the Internet/Encyclopaedia and Internet
+* **Filosofia e matemática – Da mathesis universalis a Lewis Carroll** (Philosophy and mathematics – From Mathesis Universalis to LewisCarroll
-* **Filosofia e matemática – Da mathesis universalis a Lewis Carroll** (Philosophy and Mathematics – From Mathesis Universalis to LewisCarroll
+* **Filosofia, matemática e língua natural**/Philosophy, mathematics, and natural Language
-* **Filosofia, matemática e língua natural**/Philosophy, Mathematics, and Natural Language
+* **O que é isso do pensamento cego?**/What Is it the blind thought?
-* **O que é isso do pensamento cego?**/What Is it the Blind Thought?
+* **Leibniz e a ideia de máquina matemática**/Leibniz and the idea of a mathematical machine
-* **Leibniz e a ideia de máquina matemática**/Leibniz and the Idea of a Mathematical Machine
+* **O Lugar de Leibniz na História da Lógica**/Leibniz’s place in the History of Logic
-* **O Lugar de Leibniz na História da Lógica**/Leibniz’s Place in the History of Logic
+* **Por que não somos ainda leibnizianos**/Why we are not yet Leibnizians
-* **Por que não somos ainda leibnizianos**/Why We Are Not Yet Leibnizians
+* **Ciência, tecnociência e pseudo ciência**/Science, technoscience, and pseudoscience
-* **Ciência, tecnociência e pseudo ciência**/Science, Technoscience, and Pseudoscience
+* **Descontinuidade do Tempo e novidade em Bachelard** (Time discontinuity and novelty in Bachelard
-* **Descontiniudade e novidade em Bachelard** (Discontinuity of Time and Novelty in Bachelard
+* **Mistérios da criação**/The mysteries of creation
-* **Mistérios da Criação**/The Mysteries of Creation
+* **Towards a cartography of the concept of creation in science and art**
-* **Towards a Cartography of the Concept of Creation in Science and Art**
+* **Creation in science and art.
+Comparative examples**
-* **Ciência e Arte.
-Interacções, aproximações e distancias**/Science and Art: Interactions, Approaches, and Distances
+* **Ciência e arte.
+Interacções, aproximações e distancias**/Science and art: interactions, approaches, and distances
 * **Science and art.
 Variations upon a common ground**
 * **Ciencia e arte.
-Afinidades admiráveis e diferenças sublimes**/Science and Art: Admirable Affinities and Sublime Difference
+Afinidades admiráveis e diferenças sublimes**/Science and art: admirable affinities and sublime difference
 * **Model’s nearness to the work of art**
-* **A imagem na ciencia e e na arte**/Image in Science and Art
+* **A imagem na ciencia e e na arte**/Image in science and art
-* **Imagem e diagrama**/Image and Diagram
+* **Imagem e diagrama**/Image and diagram